The Sun Machine Is Coming Down

 Initiated by Thomas Oberender

-Programme Management Anja Predeick
+Programme management Anja Predeick

 Co-curated by Thilo Fischer, Wolfgang Hoffmann, Martin Hossbach, Thomas Oberender, Julia Stoschek Foundation and Jeroen Versteele

-Curatorial Assistant Teresa Minn
+Curatorial coordinator Teresa Minn

-Production Management Albrecht Grüß, Tilman Hatje, Undine Klose
+Production management Albrecht Grüß, Tilman Hatje, Undine Klose

 Technical director Matthias Schäfer